danbz/aesthetic-programming/1-gettingstarted/Readme.md

 ### 1.2.2 Code editor
 ATOM will be used as a key code editor in this book.
 Apart from its free and open source nature, ATOM supports cross-platform editing which can be run on Mac OS, Windows and Linux.
 1. Download the software ATOM from the homepage: https://atom.io/
 2. Drag the 'p5' folder that you have just unzipped onto ATOM.
-You should able to see the left hand pane with your project.
-Then you try to navigate to the 'index.html' file under the 'empty-example' folder, double click that file and the source code should display on the right hand pane.
+You should able to see the left-hand pane with your project.
+Then you try to navigate to the 'index.html' file under the 'empty-example' folder, double click that file and the source code should display on the right-hand pane.
 See below:
 <br><img src="ch1_4.png" width="450"><br>
 *Figure 4: The file structure of ATOM*